 - Advocacy paper for Hong Kong Shark Foundation (2017, re: global shark fin trade).

-- Competition Commission v Nutanix & Ors (ongoing, trial June 2018).
+- Competition Commission v Nutanix & Ors HKCT 2.
 The first case before the Hong Kong Competition Tribunal.

 - Television Broadcasts Limited v Communications Authority and Chief Executive of the Hong Kong Special Administrative Region 2 HKLRD 41, see above.